WP leadership knew about Raeesah Khan's 'untruth' a week after her original speech in August: Pritam Singh

 He added: "Ms Khan then sent her resignation letter to me on Nov 30."

+He also added that he did not give her a “direct timeline” to correct herself.

+“I suppose one could make an argument that it could have been faster but in my judgment, given where she was emotionally, I took the decision that she had to close that loop with her parents.”

-In response to questions over why Ms Khan did not follow orders to clarify the matter in October, Mr Singh said: “Why she didn't take heed that instruction; why did she ignore it; that’s not a question I can answer.”
+In response to questions over why Ms Khan did not follow orders to clarify the matter in October, Mr Singh added: “Why she didn't take heed of that instruction; why did she ignore it; that’s not a question I can answer.”

 But he added that as she was an MP of WP, the party had to take responsibility, and account to the public about what happened.